 NATHAN: First of all, thank you very much.
 I have always loved Les Misérables.
 It has been one of my all time favorite musicals ever since my mom and sister took me to see it at the National Theater when I was about fifteen, a senior in high school.
 I didn’t know what to expect; it was the first musical that I had ever been to, but I remember being completely spellbound as I watched the actors, listened to the music and watched this beautiful story unfold.
 And I loved it so much that I went back twice before it left town!
 In the course of three months I saw it about three times!
 Ever since then it has been one of my favourite musicals.
 When I toured in the UK, my wife Katie and I would go see musicals on the West End in London on my days off and we made sure we saw Les Misérables.
 I have listened to different recordings of that song, and I have sung that song for quite a few years, but it wasn’t until my latest album that I decided I was going to do my own recording.

-BREAKAWAY DAILY: You just released the music video for “Bring Him Home” that also features talented musicians (Chad Truman on the piano, Riley Bria on the guitar and Chelsea McGough on the cello) at a beautiful location in Tennessee.
+BREAKAWAY DAILY: You just released the music video for “Bring Him Home” that also features talented musicians (Chad Truman on the piano, Riley Bria on the guitar and Chelsea McGough on the cello) at a beautiful location (sky-high bridge) in Tennessee.
 It’s very cinematic!
+You went to new heights to film it.
 Why was it important for you to shoot a video for this song specifically and how did you get the idea to shoot it at that location?

 NATHAN: I’m so glad you enjoyed the video.
 We had a lot of fun creating it.
 I mean, you know how the music business is nowadays, if you’re not doing music videos as artists then no one really knows about you.
 So I wanted to share my music and get it out there by making a video that would kind of match the emotion of the music.
 I thought the calm and picturesque setting of the hills of Tennessee would do just that.